 What kind of writing do you want to do?

-- Types of writing (from University of Colorado Library)
+- Types of Publication (from University of Colorado Library)

 - Types of Scholarly articles (from University of California Merced Library)

 What has already been written on my topic?

 Consult a subject database.
 Does your information fill a void or offer a new perspective?

 - Ulrichsweb- Comprehensive publishing information on journals, magazines and newspapers, including contact information and whether a journal is peer-reviewed or not.